 - 1. From the Actions menu, select Remove Authorisation. - 2.
-Add a note for the audit trail so colleagues can see why an authorisation was removed - 3.
+Add a note, including the Jira reference, for the audit trail so colleagues can see why an authorisation was removed. - 3.
 Click Remove Now.

 Figure 22: Remove Authorisation screen

 10.2 Adjusting a Balance